sourcenetwork/docs.source.network/docs/query-specification/limiting-and-pagination.md

 }
 ```

-Limits, and offsets can be combined to create several different pagination methods.
+Limits and offsets can be combined to create several different pagination methods.